Las Vegas Raiders: Denver Broncos

+Raiders hold the advantage in the all-time series 72–53–2.

 Los Angeles Chargers

 The Los Angeles Chargers' rivalry with Oakland dates to the 1963 season, when the Raiders defeated the heavily favored Chargers twice, both come-from-behind fourth-quarter victories.
 The Raiders held a streak without losing to the Chargers with a 16–0–2 record from 1968 to 1977.
 One of the most memorable games between these teams was the "Holy Roller" game in 1978, in which the Raiders fumbled for a touchdown in a very controversial play.
 In January 1981 the Chargers hosted their first AFC title against the Raiders.
 The Raiders were victorious over the Chargers of a score 34–27.
 The Raiders ended up moving on to play in Super Bowl 15 defeating the Eagles 27–10.
 On November 22, 1982, the Raiders hosted their first Monday Night football game in Los Angeles against the San Diego Chargers.
 The Chargers led the game in the 1st half 24–0 until the Raiders came into the 2nd half and made a huge comeback and defeated the San Diego Chargers 28–24.
 On October 10, 2010, the Raiders ended their 13-game losing streak to the San Diego Chargers with a score of 35–27.
 The Raiders hold the overall series advantage at 67–57–2.